-- IP operates on these computers.
+- TCP/IP: A Network Protocol - Gateways and servers move data among departments and around the world. - IP operates on these computers.
 TCP is responsible for verifying the correct delivery of data from a client computer to a server and must see that data are not lost someplace on a network. - TCP adds support to detect errors or missing data and to generate a retransmission until all the data have been correctly received. - Because the Internet is a packet-switched network, when you connect to an Internet service provider (ISP), the communications software must use the TCP/IP protocol.

-Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session# 14 1
+Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session# 11